mrchrmn/thrsqr/README.md

 # ThrSqr
-An rsvp tracker for weekly events and friendly people.
+An RSVP tracker for weekly events and friendly people.
-(My first web app.
-Hooray!)

 ### Simple workflow